Sit like a royal

 One of the worst things a woman in the royal family can do—as far as etiquette rules go—is sit with her legs crossed at the knee.
 Legs and knees must be kept together, although crossing at the ankle is fine.
 One popular pose is called “the duchess slant,” coined by Beaumont Etiquette and named for the Duchess of Cambridge, Kate Middleton.
 Her go-to sitting position involves keeping her knees and ankles tightly together and slanting her legs to the side.
 It keeps her posture modest and makes her legs appear longer.
 In fact, the late Princess Diana was known to sit the exact same way.
 And that’s not the only way Kate and Diana were similar; check out these photos of times they nearly wore the same outfit.

 Enter the room in order

 When the royal family is part of a procession, they enter and are seated in the order of precedence, which is essentially the order of who’s next in line to the throne.
-The order is Queen Elizabeth II, the Duke of Edinburgh (Prince Philip, Her Majesty’s husband), the Prince of Wales and the Duchess of Cornwall (Prince Charles and his wife, Camilla), the Prince and Duchess of Cambridge (Prince William and Kate Middleton), and so on.
+The order is Queen Elizabeth II, the Duke of Edinburgh (Prince Philip, Her Majesty’s husband), the Prince of Wales and the Duchess of Cornwall (Prince Charles and his wife, Camilla), the Duke and Duchess of Cambridge (Prince William and Kate Middleton), and so on.
 Find out 13 more rules the royal family must follow.